SLODIEN88/School_District_Analysis./README.md

 # Results:
 - How is the district summary affected?
-  - The district summary had NaN in there, so I was not able to conclude with enough evidence
+  - The district summary had 0% in the , so I was not able to conclude with evidence provided
   - ![image](https://user-images.githubusercontent.com/96274446/151706302-2352f3b4-56b9-48bc-8ffe-afb5ff0f4771.png)

 - How is the school summary affected?